 6. What happens on the first visit?

 I will take a verbal history first so that I have a clear understanding of the problem.
-Next, I will perform the mechanical exam, which focuses on assessing strength, motion, and nerve function.
+Next, I will perform the mechanical exam, which focuses on assessing motion, nerve function, and functional movements.
 We will then start moving your body in order to find the movement that positively changes your symptoms and/or the impairments from the physical exam.
 I will thoroughly explain what I find and how we will proceed.
-If warranted, I will examine your car or where you sit or sleep in your house if it's a home visit.
-To wrap up, I will write down your home program and answer any questions you may have.
+To wrap up, I will provide your home program and answer any questions you may have.

 7. Do you accept insurance?

 I accept credit cards.

 9. Do you accept health spending account or flex spending account credit cards?